Skip to main content

 Step 1: Configure your SAML provider

 Configure your IdP to issue SAML assertions for the workloads that need AI Object Storage access.
-The assertions must include the CoreWeave-specific attributes described below.
+The assertions must include the CoreWeave-specific attributes described in Required SAML attributes.

 Required SAML attributes